adityaanand28/Introduction-to-web-development/README.md

 # Introduction to Web Development

 ## Details:
 This project was offered by Association of Computing Activities (ACA), IIT Kanpur during summers from May'21 to Aug'21.
-The following objectivve was archieved during the project:
+The following objective was archieved during the project:

 - Gained knowledge of both front-end and back-end development, as well as databasing and the HTTP request methods
 - Implemented tools, including Node.js, MongoDB, Express, and EJS’s template engine, in order to construct and deploy tasks